Criterion Restaurant: Ownership

 In 1992, after extensive refurbishment, the room was re-opened under the management of Bob Payton's My Kinda Town Restaurant Group as The Criterion Brasserie.
 My Kinda Town ran the restaurant until July 1995 when the lease was taken by Marco Pierre White who arranged for it to be refurbished by top interior designer, David Collins.

 In 2009 Criterion Restaurant was bought by Irakli Sopromadze of VINS Holdings carrying out a "gentle and sympathetic" restoration of the venue including the refurbishment of the premises and upgrading of the kitchen and equipment.
 Irakli Sopromadze relaunched the restaurant in May 2009 and planned to acquire other restaurant opportunities in central London.

 In June 2015, decision was made to place the restaurant into administration following a rent review decision resulting in 60% rental uplift.

 In December 2015, the Gatto family, owner of the Savini Restaurant in Galleria Vittorio Emanuele II in Milan, reopened the restaurant with the name of Savini At Criterion.

 The Savini restaurant closed on 27 June 2018, with a planned reopening as part of the Granaio chain at the end of July 2018.

 In May 2021, Granaio at Criterion has been taken over by the building's landlord Criterion Capital from the Gatto family, who had reportedly vacated the premises.

-However, as of September 2022, the restaurant has permanently closed.
+Masala Zone, Piccadilly Circus opened in the Criterion building in 2023.